-In addition to being known as a wordsmith and broadcaster, my nearest and dearest also remark on my heart-attack inducing ability to produce — totally without warning — seismic sneezes.
+In addition to being a writer and broadcaster, my nearest and dearest also remark on my heart-attack-inducing ability to produce — totally without warning — seismic sneezes.

-These unexpected explosions even take me by surprise and leave my poor partner — whose sneezes are of the suppressed and squeaky style (in my opinion hardly meriting a “bless you”) — a quivering wreck.
+These unexpected explosions even take me by surprise.
+But they leave my poor partner — whose sneezes are of the suppressed and squeaky style (in my opinion, hardly meriting a “bless you”) — a quivering wreck.

-Apart from the unhygienic expulsion at 100 mph of droplets of germs (apparently between 2 and 5,000 of the little critters) per sneeze, there is also the fact that one’s eyes automatically snap shut during the “Ah-choo” moment.
+Apart from the sheer volume of the expression, and the unhygienic 100mph expulsion of droplets of germs (apparently between 2 and 5,000 of the little critters) per sneeze, there’s also the worry that one’s eyes automatically snap shut during the “Ah-choo” moment.

-What would happen if one sneezed or made any other movement during Laser Eye Surgery?
+What would happen if one sneezed, or, for that matter, made any other movement, in the middle of having Laser Eye Surgery?

 Knowledge Dispels Fear